 The first ever City Concours has opened at the Honourable Artillery Company headquarters in the City of London.
 Pictures from the first day here

-This inaugural event features 80 of the world’s most exciting cars, from Le Mans racers via American muscle cars to alternative-power vehicles, modern bespoke creations and supercars from the 1950s to the present.
+This inaugural event featured 80 of the world’s most exciting cars, from Le Mans racers via American muscle cars to alternative-power vehicles, modern bespoke creations and supercars from the 1950s to the present.

-Alongside these are a few manufacturer, dealer and specialist stands, showcasing another 80 vehicles, as well as a watch pavillion, artisan areas, art collections, a Taittinger Champagne bar and fine food stalls.
+Alongside these were a few manufacturer, dealer and specialist stands, showcasing another 80 vehicles, as well as a watch pavillion, artisan areas, art collections, a Taittinger Champagne bar and fine food stalls.

 Highlights from the 2017 City Concours

 Shooting brake conversions are certainly a hit-and-miss affair, but this Aston Martin DB5

 from Radford is certainly well resolved.
 One of just eight built, it's extremely rare and a little more practical than a regular DB5.

 models rising hugely in value in recent years, the Carrera 2.7 RS still ranks as one of the greatest drivers' Porsches of all time.
 It's also one of the best looking!

 was very much a road-legal race car, but it did mean that anyone not satisfied with the XJ220